munificent/game-programming-patterns/book/event-queue.markdown

 Our `playSound()` method is *synchronous* -- it doesn't return back to the caller until bloops are coming out of the speakers.
 If a sound file has to be loaded from disc first, that may take a while.
+In the meantime, the rest of the game is frozen.

 Ignoring that for now, we move on.
 In the AI code, we add a call to let out a wail of anguish when an enemy takes damage from the player.
 Nothing warms a